Enaleia/eas-lib/README.md

 ### Other Considerations

-- A method to create attestation shemes on-chain
+- A script to create attestation scheme on-chain